s3664099/basic_scripts/readme.md

 ##Structure##
 The structure of this repository is that the first level are the books.
-If there there are multiple versions for different machines, then the next level will be directories representing the machines, and the verions will appear in the directories.
+If there there are multiple versions for different machines, then the next level will be directories representing the machines, and the versions will appear in the directories.
 If there is only one machine it will just be the book.
 However I will include a readme.md in the directory to provide details on the compatible machine.